Balinese language: Consonants

 Depending on dialect, the phoneme //t// is realized as a voiceless alveolar or retroflex stop.
 This is in contrast with most other languages in western Indonesia (including Standard Indonesian), which have a dental //t// patterning with an otherwise alveolar phoneme series.

 Stress

 Stress falls on the last syllable.

+Writing system

+Balinese has been written in two different writing systems: the Balinese script, and in modern times the Latin script.